canmom/canmom.github.io/_posts/livereads/animorphs/2018-08-08-book-5-the-predator.md

 * {: .person1} **canmom:**{: .name} Videogame Joke

   but honestly what kind of mugger is gonna be like 'hey a gorilla randomly showed up in this alley, let's fight it with our tiny knives'

+  There's probably something to be said about the 'violently intervening in a mugging' fantasy that's recurred for like, a century at least as the Standard Heroic Action

 * {: .person3} **Transmutress:**{: .name} "Fortunately, I checked and all of them were totally alive.
 What a lucky coincidence."